Automated Meters: Enabling You to Access Your Energy Information Anytime, Anywhere!

 Q: How do "automated meters" work?

-A: Automated meters are similar to the mechanical or digital meter currently on your home or business, in that both measure total consumption.
+A: Automated meters measure both measure total consumption, just as the old electromechanical meters did, but also additional information on voltage and disruptions on power lines, measured in 15-minute increments.
 Our automated electric meters and natural gas modules have a 2-watt transmitter, allowing them to send encrypted digital readings back to Midwest Energy once every four hours, through a network of more than 50 radio towers.
-Automated electric meters also provide data on voltage, as well as any disruptions that occur on the power lines.
-This helps us improve reliability by locating trouble spots earlier.
 These transmissions take just a fraction of a second.
 These offer us more accurate readings in a more timely fashion, and allow you to go online and see your current energy consumption anytime you wish.

 Q: Are automated meters safe and secure?